-Space Coast Sports Hall of Fame’s Doug Butler All-American, 8-Time Runner of the Year
+Space Coast Sports Hall of Fame’s Doug Butler is All-American, 8-Time Runner of the Year

-ABOVE VIDEO: Doug Butler’s influence is far-reaching and his impact and influence as a role model, mentor and coach is considerable.
+SPACE COAST DAILY TV: A 2012 Space Coast Sports Hall of Fame inductee, Doug Butler’s effect is far-reaching and his impact and influence as a role model, mentor and coach is considerable.

 DOUG BUTLER – 2012 INDUCTEE